-This testing is called surveillance testing and is done to monitor the spread of COVID-19 throughout the community while at Alert Level 3.
+This testing is called surveillance testing and is performed to monitor the spread of COVID-19 throughout the community while at Alert Level 3.

 Q4.
 Are kaimahi required to show proof of a vaccination exemption?

-From 1 January 2022, kaimahi must provide proof of their vaccination status, which will be stored in Edge.
+From 15 November 2021, kaimahi must provide proof of their exemption status, which will be stored in Edge.
 Te Kōhanga Reo National Trust kaimahi will be able to access this data for compliance purposes only.

 Q5.
-Who is responsible for issuing exemptions to the vaccination requirements?
+Who is responsible for issuing exemptions for the vaccination requirements?

-A. The My Covid Record website has launched, and anyone aged 16 and over can now access a record of their COVID-19 vaccinations.
+- Anyone aged 16 and over can access a record of their COVID-19 vaccinations via My Covid Record.

-The records include details of the vaccinations you’ve had including date, time, location and batch number.
-You will initially need to register and create and account.
+The records include details of your vaccination(s) date, time, location, and batch number.
+You will need to register and create an account to access these records.

 You can also request proof of your vaccination here.

-The My Covid Record website will be where Covid vaccination certificates can be downloaded once available at the end of November 2021.
+At the end of November 2021, you will be able to download your vaccination certificate on the My Covid Record website.
 These certificates will be the only acceptable proof of vaccination status and must be uploaded into Edge.

 Q10.
 Do parents and caregivers need to be vaccinated?

-A. Parents and caregivers who regularly spend time in the Kōhanga Reo around tamariki will need to be vaccinated.
-You do not need to know parent and caregiver vaccination status if they are only dropping off and collecting their tamariki.
-Masks must be worn for picking up and droping off of tamariki.
+- Parents and caregivers who regularly spend time in Kōhanga Reo while tamariki are present must be vaccinated.
+Parents or caregivers who are only dropping off or picking up their tamariki do not need to show you their vaccination status.
+Masks must be worn when picking up and dropping off tamariki.

-A. Aē, all kaimahi and support people spending time with tamariki in the Kōhanga Reo are required to be vaccinated, and must provide evidence of their vaccine certificate, which must be stored in Edge.
+- Aē, all kaimahi and support people spending time with tamariki in Kōhanga Reo must be vaccinated and show proof of their vaccine certificate, which must be stored in Edge.

 Q12.
 Are masks required as well?

-A. At all Alert Levels Kaimahi are encouraged to wear masks during drop off and pick up but there is no requirement to wear a facemask in Kōhanga Reo.
+- Kaimahi are encouraged in all alert levels to wear masks during drop off and pick up, but there is no requirement to wear a facemask while in Kōhanga Reo.

 Q13.
 Are fully vaccinated kaimahi required to wear masks too?

 Q14.
-Is there any evidence the vaccine is safe?
+Is there any evidence that the vaccine is safe?

-A. Two weeks after the second dose fully vaccinated people are 95% protected from COVID-19.
-This massively reduces the chances you’ll contract COVID-19 and pass it on to others.
+- Two weeks after a second dose, fully vaccinated people are 95% protected from COVID-19.
+This massively reduces the chances that you will contract COVID-19 and pass it on to others.
 If you do contract the virus, you are unlikely to develop severe symptoms which require hospitalization.
 You can read more here: https://covid19.govt.nz/covid-19-vaccines/get-the-facts-about-covid-19-vaccination/what-you-need-to-know-about-the-pfizer-vaccine/

 Q15.
 Will there be training on how to maintain the kaimahi vaccine register in Edge?

-A. Aē.
-The Trust will work with Edge to develop a YouTube video and how to guide.
-Online training will also be made available to support Kōhanga Reo Kaimahi requiring additional support.
+- Aē.
+The Trust will work with Edge to develop a YouTube video and how-to guide.
+Online training will also be made available to support Kōhanga Reo kaimahi who may require additional support.

 Q16.
-What are the potential consequences if a Kōhanga Reo fails to comply with the health order?
+What are the potential consequences if a Kōhanga Reo fails to comply with the Order?

 For more information on Human rights in relation to covid, visit: https://www.hrc.co.nz/resources/human-rights-relation-covid-19/